SumanReddy0999/WarrantyWallet/README.md

 - Jest for testing
 - Git hooks via Husky (optional)
 - Platform consistency via .gitattributes and scoped .gitignore
+- **Python Development**: Pyright for type checking, configured in `services/ai-service/pyrightconfig.json`
+- **IDE Configuration**: VS Code/Cursor settings for seamless Python and TypeScript development

 ## ⚠️ Troubleshooting

-- **Module not found:** If you see `Cannot find module 'shared-types/dist/index.js'`, rebuild shared-types
+- **Module not found:** If you see Cannot find module 'shared-types/dist/index.js', run pnpm --filter shared-types run build.
-- **Database errors:** Ensure Docker is running and Postgres container is healthy
+- **Database errors:** Ensure your Docker container is running and that you have run the db:push command.
-- **Python errors:** Verify correct Python version and dependencies
+-**AI-service errors:** If you encounter errors related to Tesseract or Poppler, double-check that they are installed and that their paths are correctly set in both your System PATH and the ai-service/.env file.
+Run the verification commands from Step 5 of the setup guide to confirm.
+- **Python import errors in VS Code:** Ensure your IDE is using the correct Python interpreter from services/ai-service/venv/.
 - **TypeScript errors:** Check for unused imports or missing types
 - **Node.js types:** If process is not found in drizzle.config.ts, run:
   ```sh